-So let me start by saying that you have no idea how I had to suffer to bring you this ultimate guide to the best beaches in Crete.
-Beach holiday is a total nightmare to me.
+Let me start by saying that you have no idea how I had to suffer to bring you this ultimate guide to the best beaches in Crete.
+A beach holiday is a total nightmare for me.
 It is basically the worst possible way to spend my time abroad.
 If you want to do nothing you can stay at home glued to your couch.

-But what I wouldn’t do for you guys.
-On the other hand, some of the beaches I’ve been to were some of the most beautiful places I’ve visited.
-So, I won’t be that cruel.
+But what I wouldn't do for you guys.
+On the other hand, some of the beaches I've been to were some of the most beautiful places I've visited.
+So, it wasn't that cruel, I guess.

 And we were not ready for that.
-I mean, coming from Scotland and Czech Republic how could I know how useless a hat, sweater and light jacket will be?
+I mean, coming from Scotland (where we got snow in the middle of summer) and my home country, Czech Republic, how could I know how useless a hat, sweater, and light jacket would be?
 Fall probably took a vacation too!

-However, I will get back to what you’re here for and let’s talk beaches!
+However, I will get back to what you're here for.
+Let's talk beaches!